2023 Best Value Allied Health Professions Associate Degree Schools in Missouri

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our analysis found State Fair Community College to be the best value school for allied health professions students who want to pursue a associate degree in Missouri.
-Located in the remote town of Sedalia, State Fair Community College is a public college with a small student population.
+Our 2023 rankings named State Fair Community College the best value school in Missouri for allied health professions students working on their associate degree.
+Located in the town of Sedalia, State Fair Community College is a public school with a small student population.

-In-state tuition fees for undergraduate students at State Fair Community College are $4,680 per year.
+State Fair Community College undergraduate students pay an average of $4,680 in in-state tuition and fees each year.
 While working on their Associate Degree, allied health majors at State Fair Community College accumulate an average of around $22,938 in student debt.

-You’ll be in good company if you decide to attend Saint Louis Community College.
-It ranked #2 on our 2023 Best Value Allied Health Professions Associate Degree Schools in Missouri list.
-Located in the large suburb of Saint Louis, Saint Louis Community College is a public school with a large student population.
+The excellent associate degree programs at Saint Louis Community College helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in Missouri.
+Located in the large suburb of Saint Louis, Saint Louis Community College is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at Saint Louis Community College are $5,295 per year.
+The average tuition and fees for an in-state undergraduate at Saint Louis Community College are $5,295 a year.
 The average amount in student loans that allied health majors at Saint Louis Community College take out while working on their Associate Degree is $15,194.

 Full Allied Health Professions at Saint Louis Community College Report